bluesky/ophyd/docs/user_v1/tutorials/single-PV.rst

 Next let's connect to ``random_walk:x``.
-It happens that this PV is not writable---any writes would be rejected by EPICS---so we should use a read-only EpicsSignal, `~ophyd.signal.EPICSSignalRO`, to represent it in in ophyd.
+It happens that this PV is not writable---any writes would be rejected by EPICS---so we should use a read-only EpicsSignal, :class:`~ophyd.signal.EPICSSignalRO`, to represent it in in ophyd.
 In EPICS, you just have to "know" this about your hardware.
-Fortunately if, in our ignorance,  we used writable `~ophyd.signal.EpicsSignal` instead, we could still use it to read the PV.
+Fortunately if, in our ignorance,  we used writable :class:`~ophyd.signal.EpicsSignal` instead, we could still use it to read the PV.
 It would just have a vestigial ``set()`` method that wouldn't work.